-A good dinner is better than a fine coat, I always say.
+A good dinner is better than a fine coat.
 Master James didn`t eat his fruit again.Young Tim picking again he was - well, children and chicken will always be picking, I always say and it`s true !
 N`ere mind though !

-10:00pm – Eat me own supper and tidy up.
+10:00pm – Ate me own supper and tidied up.
 The boys are upstairs in bed.
 Master James and Mrs. Chapman are in the front parlour, reading together, that`s nice.

 Master James is reading aloud from William Thackeray`s Vanity Fair.

 11:30pm – Time to sleep.
 It has been a great and lovely day and my - it`s warm tonight.
-Summer days make me feel better than most, like breath by breath, a breathless breeze blowing the gardenia in my mind, they do, followed by a summer`s night which is a perfect thought, it is.
-A perfect thought, I say.
+Balmy Summer days make me feel better than most, like breath by breath, a breathless breeze blowing the roses, daisies and China asters in my mind, they do.

 It was called `Walkergate` earlier up to about 1850, when it changed to be called Watergate.